SparK-Cruz/solwars/README.md

 ## Configuration:

-You can edit the file `config.json` to your heart's content then restart the server.
+You can edit the file `config.json` to your heart's contempt then restart the server.

 You can also edit or add any map file in the `maps` folder and use the `-map` option when starting the server.